iLL-Ai-Official/BATTLE-RAP-AI/replit.md

 The architecture supports a 100-level XP progression system, a seasonal Battle Pass, and a cosmetic shop.
 A rap training program offers structured lessons with practice battles.
 Platform wallet management includes a rewards pool, company profit wallet, and transaction tracking with balance alerts.
 The authentication system supports both Replit OAuth and local email/password login with bcrypt hashing.

-Recent architectural additions include Circle Arc L1 blockchain integration for USDC-based tournament rewards and wager battling, user Arc wallet creation, and transaction tracking.
+Recent architectural additions include Circle Arc L1 blockchain integration for USDC-based tournament rewards and competitive stake battles, user Arc wallet creation, and transaction tracking.
 An AI payment agent allows natural language control for USDC operations.
 A multiplayer PvP system supports real player battles, random matchmaking with an ELO skill rating system, and multiplayer tournaments with USDC prizes.

 Technical Implementations:
 - **Backend**: Express.js with TypeScript, PostgreSQL, and a dedicated scoring service.